-9. Heat the oven to a temperature of 180 degree Celsius
+9. Heat the oven to a temperature of 180 degrees Celsius

-For topping; add the whisked egg, thick yogurt, chopped garlic, and a pinch of salt into a pan and mix well.
+For topping; add the whisked egg, thick yoghurt, chopped garlic, and a pinch of salt into a pan and mix well.

 10. Put the topping content over the cooked mixture in step 8.
 Bake it in the oven for 20 to 25 minutes or until it browns.

-Your mild chili and bean pasta bake is ready to serve.
+Your mild chilli and bean pasta bake are ready to serve.

 7. Bombay lamb wraps

 The Bombay lamb wraps are healthy recipes for mince that are suitable for dinner or lunch.
 The dish contains plenty of vitamin C, 576Kcal, 15g fats, 80g carbohydrates, and 12g sugars; therefore, it is ideal for the entire family.

 - One chopped onion